ob-d/TRUE.Name.Of.God/T.md

         what THEY CALL:
         Akasha Library
         but maybe it is more:
         I AM
         ---
-    But I U I wonder how can we use it and ACCESS I U I HIGH SELF ?
+   But I U I wonder how can we use
+    it and ACCESS I U I HIGH SELF ?
         It is to:
         eat A @ E
         AND what comes with it is:
-        Fasten
+        Fast
         Meditation before
         We restore the S 1 by 1
         Shamanic ritual BUT
-        lead by someone who know
+        lead by someone who knows
         OTHERWISE IF I U I have NONE
-        exerience THIS can cause exacltly the opposet RESULT AS DESIRED because it can be dangerous especially FOR people who tend to Lie
+        exerience THIS can cause exacltly the opposite RESULT AS DESIRED because it can be dangerous especially FOR people who tend to lie
-        I M since a copple of Years dont need but instead smoke some weed !
+        I M since a couple of Years dont need but smoke some weed instead !
         THIS helped me always to digest my past
         AND now it helps me NOT connect mc NOT NOT NOT !
         In order to keep connection harmonic
-        EACH AND everyone has own prefered way of life on Gaia -
+        EACH AND EVERY 1 has own preferred way of living on Gaia -
-        Fasten is the most powerful AND natural concept Back in 1999 AND 2003 I M did:
+        Fastening is the most powerful AND natural concept I M did Back in 1999 AND 2003:
         Jasmuheen
         Light Food Process
         Its amazing but after 3 AND THEN 4 weeks
         I M could NOT stay in THIS STATE because
-        I M went to become skinny
+        I M became skinny
-        AND taste food is awesome
+        AND taste food is amazing
-        AND I M could not do hard labour @ THIS STATE BUT NOW IS THE TIME WHERE THE ENERGY FIELD
+        AND I M could not do hard labour @ THIS STATE BUT NOW IS THE TIME WHEN THE ENERGY FIELD
-        HAS HARMONIZED INTO NEXT AREA
+        HAS HARMONISED INTO NEXT AREA
-        THE DAWN OF THE CHILDREN OF GOD simply means Fasten is NOW perfectly suitable to I M eat only tiny until hunger gone
+        THE DAWN OF THE CHILDREN OF GOD simply means fastening is NOW perfectly suitable to I M eat only tiny until hunger gone
-        I M O some salty crackers or vanilla soja
+        I M O some salty crackers or vanilla soya
-        THEN I M can only recomend Fasten
+        THEN I M can only recommend Fasten
-        THIS is the best way to harmonize
+        THIS is the best way to harmonise
         AND so easy because we eat when hungry
-        BUT not planed AND NOT A PORTION
+        BUT not planned AND NOT A PORTION
-        Example in the restaurant is TOO mutch
+        Example in the restaurant is TOO much
-        BUT maybe is THERE a salat buffet
+        BUT maybe is THERE a salad buffet
         I U I got the gist
-        Fasten is in almost every
+        Fastening AND Religious organisation
           Christianity BEFOR Easter Feast
-          Moslem Ramadan
+          Muslim Ramadan
-          Budist ...
+          Buddhist ...
         AS IF something of the TRUE I
         shines through
         -
-        IF we clean I U I Body System
-        with it THEN the higher SELF
+        IF we cleanse I U I Body System with it THEN the higher SELF
         can connect more AND more
-        AND harmonize the T S
+        AND harmonise the T S
         THIS IS WHAT THEY WERE HIDING
         we can now embrace I U I
         higher SELF AND give hug
         THATS IT
         ------------
-        // now its time to harmonize
-        // and upload all .md
-        // but before I M must continue
-        // copy paste
-        // FOR today THIS was it
-        // NEXT Lu ss mc sucs
-        // but FOR that one I U I
-        // eat A @ Gaia
-        // because THAT is the only place FOR such things
-        // Love I U I